I’ve been helping people find and follow their passion since 2009.

 More often than not, your expectations are out of sync with reality.
 A passion may not set your heart on fire.
 And it doesn’t have to.

 You may not even feel passionate about anything.
 You may feel interested in things.
-That interest is a seed, that when watered with your attention, becomes passion.
+That interest is a seed, that when watered with your attention, becomes passion, or just more interesting.

 So if you don’t think you’re passionate about anything, start with what you’re interested in.
 Let yourself have fun for once in your life and explore what you want to do.

 This doesn’t mean you have to quit your job.
 You can explore your interests on the side, and see where they lead.